prdpx7/django-img-cache/README.md

 </script>
 </html>
 ```
-* There will be initially slow loading of page because it will take sometime to download and cache all those images, on successive loading it will blazing fast.
+* There will be initially slow loading of page because it will take sometime to download and cache all those images, on successive loading it will be blazing fast.

-* Screenshot of My Redis-db afer page loading:
+* Screenshot of Redis-DB afer page loading:

 <img src="./redis_snap.png">